coolabnet/community-box/research/hardware/raspberry_pi_5/rpi-cooling-power.md

 ---

 *For specific model information, refer to [rpi-models-comparison.md](rpi-models-comparison.md).
-For troubleshooting common issues beyond power and cooling, see [rpi-troubleshooting.md](rpi-troubleshooting.md).*
+For more Raspberry Pi resources, see the hardware overview and model comparison documents.*